Position overviewPosition title: Project Scientist

 Center for Cellular and Biomolecular Machines (CCBM) Website: https://ccbm.ucmerced.edu

 As a condition of employment, you will be required to comply with the University of California SARS-CoV-2 (COVID-19) Vaccination Program Policy: https://policy.ucop.edu/doc/5000695/SARS-CoV-2_Covid-19.
 All Covered Individuals under the policy must provide proof of Full Vaccination or, if applicable, submit a request for Exception (based on Medical Exemption, Disability, and/or Religious Objection) or Deferral (based on pregnancy) no later than the applicable deadline.
-For new University of California employees, the applicable deadline is eight weeks after their first date of employment.
-(Capitalized terms in this paragraph are defined in the policy.)
+For new University of California employees, the applicable deadline is 14 days after their first date of employment.

 Ph.D. in field such as physics, chemistry, bioengineering, or a related field with thesis work related to computational modeling of biological systems

 At least four years of postdoctoral experience working on computational modeling of biological systems; strong communication skills and grant-writing experience in addition to the ability to lead team-based research projects in close collaboration with faculty and researchers from multiple disciplines.